-Each dot in the chart below was a member of the House of Representatives in 1990.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Courter is shown as a purple triangle. (analysis methodology)
+Courter is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1990 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Courter sponsored bills primarily in these issue areas:

-International Affairs (21%) Foreign Trade and International Finance (17%) Environmental Protection (13%) Armed Forces and National Security (13%) Taxation (11%) Government Operations and Politics (11%) Civil Rights and Liberties, Minority Issues (9%) Crime and Law Enforcement (6%)
+International Affairs (21%) Foreign Trade and International Finance (17%) Armed Forces and National Security (13%) Environmental Protection (13%) Taxation (11%) Government Operations and Politics (11%) Civil Rights and Liberties, Minority Issues (9%) Crime and Law Enforcement (6%)

 Some of Courter’s most recently sponsored bills include...